PGSafarik/FXRunner/README.md

 * 10/10/2020 - Checking multiple run options together will cancel each other out - OPEN
 * 27/08/2022 - The program does not load local user settings - FIXED
   Bad checking of data preload in FXRegistry.
 Removed, preloading now happens immediately, without checking
+* 06/04/2024 - The project cannot be compiled with foxlib version 1.7.84 - FIXED

 ## 4. PROJECT STATE AND PLANS FOR THE FUTHURE